-When it comes to your health, it’s better to err on the side of caution.
-So when you suddenly feel pain in your mouth it pays off to be sure about whether or not a visit to an emergency dental clinic is required.
+When it comes to your health, it’s always best to err on the side of caution.
+When you suddenly feel pain in your mouth want to know whether you need to visit an emergency dental clinic.

-This article will help you identify some possible causes of your oral pain based on different oral pain symptoms.
+This article helps you identify the possible causes of your oral pain based on your symptoms.
 Identifying the cause of your pain will let you know if you need an emergency dental appointment.
 Of course, this information is no replacement for a medical professional.
-But you may be able to identify symptoms that are signs of needing emergency dental care will help you get the treatment you need sooner.
+But you may be able to identify symptoms that are signs of needing emergency dental care.

-Knowing what your symptoms are and how to describe them will also improve your ability to better communicate the problem to your emergency dentist.
+As well, knowing what your symptoms are and how to describe them improves your ability to better communicate the problem to your emergency dentist.
 This makes it easier for your dentist to diagnose the underlying problem sooner.

 Consider that 9 out of 10 diseases cause symptoms in the oral cavity.
 If the underlying cause of the pain in your mouth is something more serious, professional diagnosis and treatment will identify the problem early on.
 As with most health problems, the sooner they are identified and treated the better they can be treated.

 If the pain in your gums is severe and hard to bear, it may be caused by a tooth abscess or other dental problem.
-Make an urgent appointment with your dentist, or if you truly can’t bear the pain call an emergency dental clinic.
+Make an urgent appointment with your dentist.
+Or, if the pain requires immediate attention call an emergency dental clinic.

 Acute toothaches are always a cause for concern.
-Generally speaking, if you suddenly begin experiencing a severe toothache you should contact an emergency dental clinic.
+Generally speaking, a sudden and severe toothache is cause to contact an emergency dental clinic.
 Bear in mind that TMJ/TMD (temporomandibular joint disorder), sinus infections, or ear infections can also produce toothaches as a symptom.
 If you are experiencing symptoms in those areas as well as in your teeth you may need to go to the emergency room as opposed to the dentist.

-It can be hard to distinguish jaw pain from pain in the facial muscles, a type of pain which is often caused by grinding teeth or clenching of the jaw.
-Chronic conditions like tooth grinding do not require a visit to an emergency dental clinic but should still be examined by a dentist.
+It can be hard to distinguish jaw pain from pain in the facial muscles.
+Jaw pain is often caused by grinding teeth or clenching of the jaw.
+Chronic conditions like tooth grinding do not require a visit to an emergency dental clinic.
+But should still be examined by a dentist.

-TMJ/TMD requires a visit to an emergency dental clinic and can be identified by an accompanying clicking of the jaw when you open or close your mouth.
+TMJ/TMD requires a visit to an emergency dental clinic.
+It is identifiable by an accompanying clicking of the jaw when opening or closing your mouth.
 It can also cause your jaw to lock.

 Dr. Sturm builds long-lasting, trusting relationships with her patients.
 Her warm personality and expertise put even the most anxious patients at ease.Book a Consultation